Due Sunday, December 16 at 11:59 PM

 Like the previous step, the implementation you've been provided is correct, though Dafny cannot automatically prove it.

-You may change the implementation if you desire, but you may not change the signature of splice_in
+You may change the implementation if you desire, but you may not change the signature of splice_in, or the preconditions and postconditions of splice_in.

 Many of the hints in the prior step are applicable here.
 The provided implementation can be divided into three parts: